openaccesstoimmigrants/EmpowerItaly/README.md

 ### ISTAT and SDMX

 The National Institute of Statistics (ISTAT) allows access to its data warehouse (http://dati.istat.it/) through various methods.
 The REST API access is not widely known, but it is very convenient, although poorly documented.
-The following istruction are taken from [OnData](https://ondata.github.io/guida-api-istat/).
+The following istruction are taken from [OnData](https://ondata.github.io/guida-api-istat/) and enriched with our tests.

 There is no dedicated documentation available on their official web service page or in the existing guides.
 However, there is a reference to "RESTful API" on this page: http://sdmx.istat.it/SDMXWS/.

 ### How to query the APIs

 The base URL for access is http://sdmx.istat.it/SDMXWS/rest/.
 From this, you can query the metadata and data using an HTTP GET request, practically from any client.

+To test the APIs and explore the results we used [Postman API platform](https://www.postman.com/).

 ### Accessing Metadata